Davideh-L/Davideh-L/README.md

 ### Hi there 👋

+My name is David Lin, I have graduated from the University of Caen with a Master's degree in Data Science.
+I also recently earned my Google Data Analytics Professional Certificate.

+I enjoy connecting with people with the same interests as mine and from the same field !
+Feel free to reach out to discuss about data or anything else !

+Find me on LinkedIn -> https://www.linkedin.com/in/davideh-lin/
 <!--
 **Davideh-L/Davideh-L** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.